kora-projects/kora-docs/mkdocs/blog/en/kora-production-knowledge-built-in.md

 It is a production-debugging strategy.

-## Generated Code Converts Hidden Mechanism Into Inspectable Evidence
+## Generated Code Converts Hidden Mechanism Into Inspectable Evidence { #generated-code }

 When an application behaves unexpectedly, one of the most valuable debugging capabilities is being able to follow the actual execution path.